 - (a) Staff costs will be charged out at their hourly charge out rates as determined by the Department Manager from time to time. - (b) Vehicle mileage rates will be charged at \$1.00 per kilometre plus GST for external charging.
-Travel for Consultants will be charged at cost. - (c) Staff travel time will be capped at one hour, plus applicable mileage. - (d) Advertising, materials and laboratory costs will be charged at cost. - (e) Costs for Hearing Commissioners and their disbursements will be recovered at actual rates.

-Legal charges / peer reviews will be recovered at actual rates.
+Travel for consultants will be charged at cost. - (c) Staff travel time will be capped at one hour, plus applicable mileage. - (d) Advertising, materials and laboratory costs will be charged at cost. - (e) Costs for Hearing Commissioners and their disbursements will be recovered at actual rates. - (f) Legal charges / peer reviews will be recovered at actual rates. - (g) Costs for contractors and consultants will be recovered at actual cost. - (h) An additional charge of 10% will also be applied to cover Council's cost in relation to outsourced consent applications.